-As of March 31, 2023, the impact of widespread macroeconomic and geopolitical uncertainties, including the continuing impact of COVID-19, bank failures, labor shortages, inflation and monetary supply shifts, rising interest rates, tightening of credit markets, recession risks, and potential disruptions from the Russia-Ukraine conflict, on our business continues to evolve.
-As a result, many of our estimates and assumptions consider macroeconomic and geopolitical factors in the market, which require increased judgment and carry a higher degree of variability and volatility.
-As events continue to evolve and additional information becomes available on the potential impact on our business of global economic and business events, our estimates may change materially in future periods.
+The impact of widespread macroeconomic and geopolitical uncertainties, including the impact of pandemics, bank failures, labor shortages, inflation and monetary supply shifts, rising interest rates, tightening of credit markets, recession risks, and potential disruptions from the Russia-Ukraine conflict on our business continues to evolve.
+Many of our estimates and assumptions consider these macroeconomic and geopolitical factors in the market, which require increased judgment and carry a higher degree of variability and volatility.
+As events continue to evolve and additional information becomes available on the potential impact on our business of global economic and business events, our estimates may change materially in future periods as a result.